TP-Link VPN: Secure Your Whole Network

 OpenVPN configuration files and the right configuration file

-This part matters more than it looks.
-If the wrong file is uploaded, or the file was not built for router use, the setup may fail even when the username and password are correct.
-So before you click browse and upload anything, make sure the configuration file was really provided by your VPN for router setup.
+If you choose OpenVPN, you’ll usually need configuration files from your provider, often a .ovpn file to upload.
+This matters more than it looks: if the wrong file is uploaded, or it wasn’t built for router use, setup can fail even when the username and password are correct.
+So before you upload anything, confirm the file was actually provided for router setup.
+For many people, this is the most important step in the whole process.

 How a TP-Link VPN changes Internet access at home